ictunion/main-website-public/content/statutes/index.en.md

     1. based on a written or electronic request of a member for termination of membership,
     2. based on a decision of the Board on the expulsion of a member due to a gross breach of duty or these Statutes,
     3. death of a member.
-8. A gross breach of duty shall be deemed to be, in particular, a case where a member has not duly and timely paid the membership fee, even though he has been called in writing by the Board or Workplace Executive Committee to pay the fee due.
+8. A gross breach of duty shall be deemed to be, in particular, a case where a member has not duly and timely paid the membership fee, even though he has been called upon in writing by the Board or Workplace Executive Committee to pay the fee.

 #### XII.
 RIGHTS AND OBLIGATIONS OF MEMBERS